MatchuPitchu/react-summary/React Authentication.md

   };
   ```

-- protected routes conditionally and redirect user on starting page if he types in a non existing path
+- protect routes conditionally and redirect user on starting page if he types in a non existing path

   ```JavaScript
   // App.js